Updated: January 27, 2021

 Employees may take up to 26 weeks of leave in a single 12-month period for military caregiver leave.
 However, this is a per-injury, per-service member entitlement.
 Unless the same family member is injured again, or another family member suffers an injury while on active duty, an employee may not take additional leave for this purpose.

 Employees are entitled to continue their health insurance while on leave, at the same cost they must pay while working.
 FMLA leave is unpaid, but employees may be allowed (or required) to use their accrued paid leave during FMLA leave.
+And, if you are taking leave for a reason covered by New York's temporary disability insurance or paid family leave programs, you may be eligible for benefits during your time off; see below.

 When an employee's FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.